fieldtrip/website/workshop/toolkit2020.md

 -   [Connectivity lecture](https://docs.google.com/document/d/14vxuGMf8DhIKcJqWiX-uWYb-i5g_kXmm53JMq3LfNtc/edit)
 -   [Connectivity hands-on](https://docs.google.com/document/d/1555b5hNUa4HCwA-6A-ilMDwsACI6qgG1gT48eaCegYs/edit)

-### Zoom recordings of Q&A sessions and lectures
+### Zoom recordings of lectures and Q&A sessions

 _This section was edited and extended throughout the week.
-The links to the videos were also shared via slack once available on YouTube._
+The links to the videos were also shared via Slack once available on YouTube._

 #### Monday